Hardcat ROI – Throughout The Full Life Cycle Of Assets

 Once seen as a finance function, asset management has evolved to become a critical part of how companies operate.
-The changing business environment has meant that companies no longer work out of one location; work with an ever-changing workforce of contractors and employees; and are under obligation to ensure they provide a safe work environment for both its employees and its customers.
+The changing business environment has meant that companies no longer work out of one location and assets are scattered.
+With an ever-changing workforce of contractors and employees, businesses are under obligation to ensure they provide safe equipment for its employees and customers.

-Simple asset information such as receipts and serial numbers are no longer sufficient when asked to produce information with regard to an asset’s service history in the event of an insurance or workplace claim in the event of an accident or disaster.
+Tracking simple asset information such as receipts and serial numbers are no longer sufficient when asked to produce information with regard to an asset’s service history, in the event of an insurance or workplace claim.

 Lawyers want evidence of when the asset was last serviced, by whom, and evidence of their certification standards.
 Insurance assessors want evidence of the asset’s last operating location, its purchase history and written down value, as well as who was in charge of the equipment if it was involved in an incident.